UndefeatedSunny/VLSI-Interview-Questions/Github Campus Experts Questions.md

 How would you define your community?
 Try to be open minded, but here are some examples of ways you could define your community:

 - Is it a computer science club or special interest group?

+It's a combination of both computer science and Special interest group like Hobby groups will help us to create a diverse community with specific groups for trending technologies.
+This will also increase community interaction and knowledge transfer among students.

 - Is it a formally recognized community such as a student society, or is it an informal community such as a friendship group?

+It a formally recognized community such as a student society but include friendship zones as it is the major part of any successful community.

 - Does your community share interests or an environment?

+YES, My community share interests depends whether it related to coding or any new technology that provide benefits to whole community.

 - How long has your community existed?

+It's the starting (approx. 6 months) as there is no other group in our college that work on Git that i mentioned above in my discription.

 - How big is your community?
 Has it always been this size?

+Community Size is approx. 25 Students.
+Yes, the size remains the same.

 ## What are your community's shared struggles?